Hi, I’m the founder and president of VocabularySpellingCity and Science4Us. Around the office, they sometimes call me the Mayor.

 VocabularySpellingCity is a supplementary language arts program for word study, compatible with most published curriculum or for schools that are building their own.

-We are on a mission to improve reading and literacy skills!
 One of our touch points is the following insight into today’s educational challenges.

 Seventy percent of reading comprehension problems are due to vocabulary weakness.
 Most schools and districts are only beginning to deal with building an effective vocabulary-building program.
 Many are still hoping that if the kids read enough, they’ll absorb vocabulary through exposure, context clues, and word roots and suffix knowledge (NOTE, this isn’t generally effective).
 Other schools work with explicit instruction but are stuck on the weekly word list routine where students learn the words for Friday but have forgotten them by Monday (both research and common sense converge in saying that this weekly cycle is not effective).
 VocabularySpellingCity’s mission is to help schools and districts build an effective vocabulary-building strategy and support it with effective training and powerful game-based learning tools.